mukeshmithrakumar/papyri-docs/README.md

 <img src="https://raw.githubusercontent.com/mukeshmithrakumar/papyri-docs/master/images/aws_summarizer_demo.gif"/>

-(If the demo isn't visible, take a look at the next tab)

 In the second release, I am planning to integrate this with a ChatBot so for whatever paper you summarize, a ChatBot will be ready to answer any questions you have on the paper.

 In the third release, I am planning to extend this as an Alexa Skill.
 Imagine,